 The Respondent's methodology involves estimating typical income which is income generated by a property using typical market rental rates.
-Vacant spaces are leased up using the typical market rental rates.
+Vacant spaces are assumed to be leased up at the typical market rental rates.
 Five of the sales were also included in the Altus Cap.
 Rate Study but the calculated capitalization rates differed in every one: